rin67630/Soft-Power-MPPT/Software/2_Configuration Instructions.md

 ### Credentials
 Enter here your Thinger credentials: user name, device password *not the web password*, device name, if different from "Soft-Power".
-- #define THINGER_USERNAME    "SoftPower1"       // it is better not to change the username, unless you know what you do.
+- #define THINGER_USERNAME    "User Name"        // Enter your user Name at Thinger
-- #define THINGER_CREDENTIALS "Device password"  // this is the device password that matches the password that you defined in Thinger.io for your device.
+- #define THINGER_CREDENTIALS "Device password"  // This is the device password that matches the password that you defined in Thinger.io for your device.
 - #define THINGER_DEVICE HOST_NAME

 #### WiFi credentials